 The Bloodhound is the 133rd smartest dog breed for “obedience and working intelligence.”
 But, this does not mean they’re dumb dogs.
 What actually makes the Bloodhounds intelligent is their ability to efficiently track with their noses.
 This skill of accurately following, differentiating, and processing odors requires a special type of dog intelligence, called “instinctive intelligence.”

-There’s more to dog intelligence than obedience and working IQ.
-Just because your Bloodhound is not responsive to obedience training doesn’t mean they’re not intelligent.
-We’ll discuss what actually makes these dogs smart.
+There’s more to dog intelligence than obedience and working intelligence.
+Just because a Bloodhound is not responsive to obedience training does not mean they’re not intelligent.
+We’ll discuss the real reasons why Bloodhounds are smart.